yingqiwong/pdmcalib/calibfuncs/readme.txt

-This directory stores calibration functions for the three-phase (solid-liquid-gas) mixture.
+This directory contains a library of calibration functions for various multiphase mixtures.

 Each function takes in a [NPHS x Npts] matrix of phase fractions f, and any other pure-phase material properties.